 What Are My Options For Life Insurance?

-There are several types of life insurance that are available to Veterans in the market place today.
+Veterans have access to a few types of life insurance.
 The two primary forms of coverage are term and permanent.
 With term life insurance, you can obtain death benefit protection only for a relatively small premium price – provided that you are in good health at the time of application.

 Typically, term life insurance policies can be obtained for certain time frames, or “terms,” of 10 years, 15 years, 20 years, 25 years, and even 30 years.
 In some cases, these types of policies can be converted over to a permanent form of life insurance at some point in time – and some may even be converted over without the need to provide evidence of good health.
 There are even life insurance policies available for obese individuals if that is something you are in need of.
-Continue reading to learn more about some of our reviews such as our Metlife Life Insurance Review.
+Check out our Metlife Life Insurance Review.

 Permanent life insurance is a type of policy that does not have any certain set time limit to it.
 So, as long as the premium is paid, the coverage will remain in force.
 In most instances, the amount of the premium will also stay the same.

 These types of life insurance policies will provide both death benefit protection and a cash value component.
-This cash value is allowed to grow on a tax deferred basis.
-This means that there are no income taxes that are due on the gain in the cash each year as is the case with regular taxable investments.
+And the great thing about the cash value is you won’t owe any income taxes until that cash is withdrawn.

 This can allow the cash to increase more rapidly than in a taxable investment – oftentimes exponentially.
 The gain on the cash is not taxed until the time it is withdrawn.
 Because of the combination death benefit and cash value features, the premiums that are due on permanent life insurance are usually higher than they are on term life insurance with a comparable death benefit amount.